INIT-SGGW/HackArena2.0-MonoTanks-Rust/README.md

 ```

 The `Agent` struct implements the `AgentTrait`, which defines the agent's
 behavior.
-The `new` function is called when the agent is created, and the
+The `on_joining_lobby` function is called when the agent is created, and the
 `next_move` function is called every game tick to determine the agent's next
 move.
 The `on_game_ended` function is called when the game ends to provide the
 final game state.